d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 # Numerical Stability and Initialization
 :label:`sec_numerical_stability`

-In the past few sections, each model that we implemented required initializing our parameters according to some specified distribution.
+So far, for every model that we have implemented, we needed to initialize our parameters according to some specified distribution.
-However, until now, we glossed over the details, taking the initialization hyperparameters for granted.
+And until now, we glossed over the details, taking the initialization hyperparameters for granted.
 You might even have gotten the impression that these choices are not especially important.
-However, the choice of initialization scheme plays a significant role in neural network learning, and can prove essentially to maintaining numerical stability.
+However, the choice of initialization scheme plays a significant role in neural network learning, and can be crucial for maintaining numerical stability.
-Moreover, these choices can be tied up in interesting ways with the choice of the activation function.
+Moreover, these choices can be tied up in interesting ways with the choice of the nonlinear activation function.
-Which nonlinear activation function we choose, and how we decide to initialize our parameters can play a crucial role in making the optimization algorithm converge rapidly.
+Which function we choose and how we initialize parameters can determine how quickly our optimization algorithm converges.
 Failure to be mindful of these issues can lead to either exploding or vanishing gradients.
 In this section, we delve into these topics with greater detail